MadeBaruna/property-listing/README.md

 # Property Listing
 Created with react and graphql (apollo)
-To run locally, please run the server first https://github.com/MadeBaruna/property-listing-backend
+To run locally, please run the server first https://github.com/MadeBaruna/property-listing-backend Or you can view the demo here: https://demo-property.baruna.win/

 ## Running
 ```